Faithful Semitoric Systems: Introduction

 \subsubsection{Topological conventions}

-\begin{itemize} [leftmargin=*] \item A subset of a topological space is endowed with the subspace topology unless otherwise stated. \item A {\em pair} of topological spaces $(Y,Z)$ consists of a topological space $Y$ together with a subset $Z \subset Y$ endowed with the relative topology.
-A topological embedding of pairs of topological spaces $(Y_1,Z_1)$, $(Y_2,Z_2)$ is a topological embedding $\chi : Y_1 \to Y_2$ that restricts to a topological embedding of $Z_1$ into $Z_2$.
-A homeomorphism between pairs of topological spaces is a topological embedding onto the target. \item A map $f:X \to Y$ between topological spaces $X$ and $Y$ is {\em proper onto its image} if the map $f:X \to f(X)$ is proper. \end{itemize}
+\begin{itemize} [leftmargin=*]\itemsep=0pt \item A subset of a topological space is endowed with the subspace topology unless otherwise stated. \item A {\em pair} of topological spaces $(Y,Z)$ consists of a topological space $Y$ together with a~subset $Z \subset Y$ endowed with the relative topology.
+A~topological embedding of pairs of topological spaces $(Y_1,Z_1)$, $(Y_2,Z_2)$ is a topological embedding $\chi\colon Y_1 \to Y_2$ that restricts to a topological embedding of $Z_1$ into $Z_2$.
+A~homeomorphism between pairs of topological spaces is a~topological embedding onto the target. \item A map $f\colon X \to Y$ between topological spaces $X$ and $Y$ is {\em proper} if for any compact subset $K \subset Y$, the preimage $f^{-1}(K) \subset X$ is compact; it is {\em proper onto its image} if the map $f\colon X \to f(X)$ is proper. \end{itemize}